google/WebFundamentals/src/content/en/updates/2018/10/background-fetch.md

 …by passing the **id** of the background fetch you want. `get` returns `undefined` if there's no active background fetch with that ID.

-A background fetch is considered "active" from the moment it's registered, until it either succeeds or totally fails.
+A background fetch is considered "active" from the moment it's registered, until it either succeeds, fails, or is aborted.

 You can get a list of all the active background fetches using `getIds`: